Society of Illustrators

-The Society of Illustrators is a professional society based in New York City.
+The Society of Illustrators (SoI) is a professional society based in New York City.
 It was founded in 1901 to promote the art of illustration and, since 1959, has held an annual exhibition.

+Since absorbing the Museum of Comic and Cartoon Art (MoCCA) in 2012, the Society has also promoted the art of comics.
+In addition to its holding exhibitions in its own Museum of American Illustration, the Society holds the annual MoCCA Festival, an independent comics showcase.

 History

 Founding

 The Society of Illustrators was founded on February 1, 1901, by a group of nine artists and one advising businessman.
 The advising businessman was Henry S. Fleming, a coal dealer who offered his legal staff to the Society in an advisory role and also served as the Society of Illustrators Secretary and Treasurer for many years.
 The nine artists who, with Fleming, founded the Society were Otto Henry Bacher, Frank Vincent DuMond, Henry Hutt, Albert Wenzell, Albert Sterner, Benjamin West Clinedinst, F. C. Yohn, Louis Loeb, and Reginald Birch.

 The mission statement was "to promote generally the art of illustration and to hold exhibitions from time to time".
 Women first became part of the organization in 1903, when Elizabeth Shippen Green and Florence Scovel Shinn were named Associate Members; but women were prohibited from full membership until 1922.

 World War I

 During the World War I years, with Charles Dana Gibson as the acting president, Society members worked through the Committee on Public Information's Division of Pictorial Publicity, creating many original poster designs, including James M. Flagg's US Army iconic recruiting poster of Uncle Sam, as well as advertising of the massive War Bond effort.

 Photo journalism was impractical during these years and eight Society members, commissioned Captains in the Engineers, were sent to France to sketch the war.

 After the war, the Society operated the School for Disabled Soldiers.

-1920–1930
+Between the wars

-In 1920, the Society was incorporated, and in 1922 women were allowed to become full members.

-The early history of the Society was documented in 1927 and 1939 by Norman Price.
-His hand written notes are held in the Society of Illustrators archives.
+In 1920, the society was incorporated, and in 1922 women were allowed to become full members.
+The early history of the society was documented in 1927 and 1939 by Norman Mills Price.
+His handwritten notes are held in the Society of Illustrators archives.

-During the 1920s and 1930s the Society presented the Illustrator's Shows, featuring artists and their models as actors, songwriters, set designers and painters.
+During the 1920s and 1930s, the Society presented the Illustrator's Shows, featuring artists and their models as actors, songwriters, set designers and painters.
 Professional talent such as the Cotton Club band and Jimmy Durante also performed.
 Through member and set designer Watson Barrett, the Illustrator's Show of 1925 was held at the Shubert Theatre, and the Shuberts purchased the rights to the skits for their Broadway productions of Artists and Models.

 In 1939, those funds allowed the Society to acquire its present headquarters, at 128 East 63rd Street.
 Norman Rockwell's Dover Coach became the backdrop for the bar on the fourth floor, donated by Rockwell in honor of the Society's new building.
 This painting currently hangs in the Members Dining Room.